Aksellercan/personalSpotifyWebAPIService/README.md

 # Spotify Web API Client

-A robust Java client library and CLI tool that interacts with Spotify’s Web API to manage playlists, retrieve user data, and automate playlist updates.
+A robust Java client library and CLI and GUI tool that interacts with Spotify’s Web API to manage playlists, retrieve user data, and automate playlist updates.

 ----------